 Our body generates free radicals every time it's exposed to some kind of damage.
-Free radicals can alter lipids, proteins, DNA, and trigger many diseases.
-When the body can't control free radicals and they overwhelm it, a state called oxidative stress occurs.
+These can alter lipids, proteins, and DNA and trigger many diseases.
+When the body can't control them, and they overwhelm it, a state called oxidative stress occurs.
 This is why a balance between free radicals and antioxidants is necessary for the optimal physiological functioning of our body.
-And, sometimes an external source of antioxidants is needed to help the body and skin heal.
+And, sometimes, an external source of antioxidants is needed to help the body and skin heal.
 Here's where chamomile helps a lot.

 The high levels of phenolic contents, antioxidant and antimicrobial activities in chamomile were proved in a study published in the journal of Industrial Crops and Products.

-Additionally, another study from the same journal in 1993, compared the antibacterial and antioxidant properties of Mediterranean aromatic plants.
-The results showed that the Roman chamomile oil exhibited the highest antioxidant activity.
+Additionally, another study from the same journal in 1993 compared the antioxidant and antibacterial properties of Mediterranean aromatic plants.
+The results showed that Roman chamomile essential oil exhibited the highest antioxidant activity.

 In 2015 in the Journal of Chromatography A, yet another study compared the antioxidant activity in calendula, feverfew, and German chamomile extracts.
 The authors found that extracts from chamomile flower heads and leaves have the most prominent antioxidant activity, with bisabolol and chamazulene being the most effective antioxidants.

 With this highly antioxidative potential, it's only natural that we see chamomile as a part of so many skincare products, creams, body lotions, toners, gels, and even baby wipes.
-Chamomile is so gentle that’s considered safe for baby skin and sensitive skin types.
+Chamomile is so gentle that it's considered safe for baby skin and can soothe sensitive skin types.

-Although there's not much research on chamomile to explore its benefits in-depth, the anti-inflammatory properties of this herb are well-known and documented.
+Although there's not much research on chamomile to explore its skincare benefits in-depth, the properties of this herb are well-known and documented.

 A review of the bioactivity and potential health benefits of chamomile tea, published in the journal of Phytotherapy Research in 2006, found that animal studies indicate potent anti-inflammatory action, some antimutagenic and cholesterol‐lowering activities, as well as antispasmodic and anxiolytic effects.

-Drinking chamomile tea can lower the inflammation in the body and improve your overall health, while applying chamomile topically can lower the inflammation in the skin, and reduce blemishes, aggravated pimples, and other skin irritations.
+Drinking chamomile tea can lower inflammation in the body and improve your overall health, while applying chamomile topically can lower the inflammation in the skin and reduce blemishes, aggravated pimples, and other skin irritations.

-I’ve heard people say that chamomile is like an herbal aspirin (just don’t use it with a real aspirin, it can cause side-effects) so don't be surprised if you find chamomile in many homemade recipes for soothing the skin and relieving pain.
+Chamomile is like an herbal aspirin, so don't be surprised if you find chamomile in many homemade recipes for soothing the skin and relieving pain.
+(Just don't use it with a real aspirin, as it can cause side effects).

-Since chamomile is high in antioxidants and anti-inflammatory properties, it can be a good natural and gentle ingredient to add in your anti-acne agents.
+Since chamomile is high in antioxidants, it can be a good natural and gentle ingredient to add to your anti-acne agents.

-The antioxidants scavenge free radicals and protect from oxidative damage, while the anti-inflammatory properties reduce irritation, redness, and swelling, making the pimples less visible.
+The antioxidants scavenge free radicals and protect from free radical damage, while the anti-inflammatory properties reduce irritation, redness, and swelling, making the pimples less visible.

-Have in mind that chamomile is really gentle and mild.
-It would be an amazing addition to your stronger and more aggressive anti-acne skincare routine.
-It can also be beneficial to soothe sensitive skin after using anti-acne products.
+Keep in mind that chamomile is really gentle and mild.
+It would be an amazing addition to your stronger and more aggressive anti-acne skin care routine.
+It also soothes sensitive skin after using anti-acne products.

 Topical application of chamomile extracts has shown to be an effective treatment for atopic eczema.
 One study discovered that it's about 60% as effective as 0.25% hydrocortisone cream.
 According to the findings of the study, Roman chamomile of the Manzana type (Kamillosan (R)) may ease the discomfort associated with eczema when applied as a cream containing chamomile extract.
 Nevertheless, the authors warn that further research is needed to evaluate the usefulness of topical chamomile in managing eczema.